k-kc/abolition/docs/syllabus-final.md

 - Angela Davis, ["Racialized Punishment and Prison Abolition"](https://doubleoperative.com/wp-content/uploads/2010/09/racialized-punishment-and-prison-abolition.pdf) (1988)

-- Dennis Childs, "Angola Penitentiary: The Once and Future Slave Plantation" in _Slaves of the State_ **Topics:** The shift from sovereign power to disciplinary power; surveillance and normalization; how Davis uses and critiques these ideas; the prison as technology of political control
+- Dennis Childs, "Angola Penitentiary: The Once and Future Slave Plantation" in _Slaves of the State_

+**Topics:** The shift from sovereign power to disciplinary power; how Davis uses and critiques these ideas; the prison as technology of racial control

+---

 ### Week 5: Tuesday, February 17

-**Reconstruction & Racial Control**
+**The Meaning of Emanicipation**
 **Readings:**

 - W.E.B.
 Du Bois, *Black Reconstruction in America* (1935):